in

 Other side effects include:

-The more normal incidental effects that happen with insulin regular (human) include:
+The more normal incidental effects that happen with regular insulin (human) include:

 • Weight gain